mech/Notes/JavaScript/React/react.md

 # React

+> React is truly only for UI.
+Put your business logic elsewhere in plain JavaScript objects.

 * [Setting up Vim for React.js](https://jaxbot.me/articles/setting-up-vim-for-react-js-jsx-02-03-2015)
 * [Problem with Backbone rendering view](http://ianstormtaylor.com/rendering-views-in-backbonejs-isnt-always-simple/)
 * [The end of global CSS](https://medium.com/seek-ui-engineering/the-end-of-global-css-90d2a4a06284)